mancelin/global-backup/README.md

     $ make_backup NAME_BACKUP
 ```
 The argument is optional, if not precised, **make_backup** will create the folder BACKUP, acoording to date and version.

+## Use - make_backup

+Use: make_backup \[OPTION..]
+[NAME_BACKUP]

+Backup files and folders listed on ~/.global-backup to NAME_BACKUP_date_version or in BACKUP_date_version if used without parameters

+Options:

+  -c, --compress        Compress the backup in a .tar.gz

+  -d, --dry             Dry run, print just all the commands that will be run by make_backup

+  -h, --help            Display this help screen  help = """Use: make_backup \[OPTION..]
+[NAME_BACKUP]

+  -v, --verbose         Print each command that will be run

+## Use - deploy_backup

+Use: deploy_backup \[OPTION..]
+[BACKUP]

+Deploy backup files and folders and restore symlinks.

+Options:

+  -d, --dry             Dry run, print just all the commands that will be run by deploy_backup

+  -h, --help            Display this help screen

+  -v, --verbose         Print each command that will be run

 ## Example